jithincheriyan/coine-2022-auckland/call_for_papers.md

 - Short research papers (10 pages) – These 'early-innovation' papers are work-in-progress papers and these will be reviewed with an emphasis on novelty/originality of the idea.
 - Blue sky ideas (up to 16 pages) – These papers have the same scope of the blue sky ideas track of AAMAS 2022 (see [https://aamas2022-conference.auckland.ac.nz/calls/call-for-blue-sky-ideas/](https://aamas2022-conference.auckland.ac.nz/calls/call-for-blue-sky-ideas/)), focussing on the COINE topics

 The page lengths mentioned above include figures and references.
 All papers must be written in English and submitted in PDF format.
+Information about the paper type should be included by replacing the author name and address sections in the paper.
+For example, for full paper the entry should read as – Paper type: Full.

 For submission of papers, please use the EasyChair site at: [https://easychair.org/conferences/?conf=coine2022](https://easychair.org/conferences/?conf=coine2022)